C191068/Ali_Docker/README.md

 Monolethic archutect are build on a single unit <br>
 it means an IDE will hold ultile projects and will be comile in a single unit <br>

+they are also deployed as asingle unit <br>